nkoster/geoip/README.md

-Get location of an IP address.
+Get the location of an IP address.

 ```
 git clone https://github.com/nkoster/geoip